kaplanark/horse-race/README.md

 }, 100);
 ```

--  Horse _travelledDistance_ property is used to determine the distance travelled by the horse.
+-  Horse `travelledDistance` property is used to determine the distance travelled by the horse.
--  Horse _scoreTime_ property is used to determine the time spent by the horse.
+-  Horse `scoreTime` property is used to determine the time spent by the horse.
+-  Horse `travelledDistance` property is increased by the horse's `speed` property every 100 milliseconds.
--  İf the horse _travelledDistance_ property is greater than the total path, the horse _finish_ property is set to true.
+-  İf the horse `travelledDistance` property is greater than the total path, the horse `finish` property is set to true.
--  It is repeated every 100ms until all horses _finish_ property is true.
+-  It is repeated every 100ms until all horses `finish` property is true.

+<p style="color:#fdd068"> This whole process is shown to the user with the margin-left style attribute for each horse. </p>

 ## Used Technologies